charlesknapp/TotalRecall/README.md

 Write an `if ... else if ... else` statement:

-1. console.log()little numberif the number entered is less than 5.
+1. console.log()little number if the number entered is less than 5.
 2. If the number entered is more than 10, log big number.
 3. Otherwise, log "monkey".